DWU CONSULTING — AI RESEARCH

 Historical EETC issuance was strongest in 2004-2007 (pre-financial crisis), when low interest rates and strong aircraft values drove rapid fleet modernization.
 The financial crisis reduced issuance sharply (2008-2010).
 Recovery began in 2011-2015 as airlines emerged from bankruptcies and aircraft values rebounded.
 By 2015-2019, EETC issuance was at historical highs as carriers pursued massive fleet renewal programs (787 for United, A350 for American, new 737 MAX and A220 for others).

-COVID-19 disrupted EETC issuance in 2020-2021 (aircraft values fell, airline credit deteriorated) but issuance has recovered strongly since 2022.
-Airlines are back to issuing $15-25 billion in new EETCs annually to finance fleet deliveries, especially as manufacturers clear production backlogs from 2020-2023 order deferrals.
+COVID-19 disrupted EETC issuance in 2020-2021 (aircraft values fell, airline credit deteriorated) but issuance has increased since 2022.
+Airlines are issuing $15-25 billion in new EETCs annually to finance fleet deliveries, particularly as manufacturers work through production backlogs from 2020-2023 order deferrals.

 EETCs in Airline Bankruptcies: Historical Performance

-The real test of Section 1110 protection came in 2002-2007, when United, US Airways (twice), Delta, and Northwest all filed for Chapter 11.
+The real test of Section 1110 protection came in 2002–2007, when United Airlines, US Airways (twice), Delta Air Lines, and Northwest Airlines all filed for Chapter 11.
 What happened to EETC creditors?

 United Airlines (2002–2006): United emerged from the longest airline bankruptcy in history with its EETC creditors intact.
 No aircraft were repossessed.
 The airline negotiated with EETC creditors to restructure some payment terms (extending maturities by 12–24 months) but ultimately honored all EETC obligations.
 Why?
 Because United needed the aircraft to operate and could generate sufficient cash flow to make payments (albeit tight).
 The threat of repossession gave United no choice.